JavascriptMick/cproto/impressions.md

 Don't really get enum constants, declare them in a named enum but they just become global names?! pretty stoopid.

+## 2.4 Declarations
+omg, you *can* declare and init on one line, including strings!  this is an ommission from Chapter1 imho.

 ## 2.7 Type Conversions
 Here lie dragons I think.
 This should fail...
 ```